RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 Currently there's a bit of overhead for all of this magic Blazor provides.
 You have to load a sizable WASM module, plus the JavaScript loader and interop handler code that has to be loaded into the browser for each page.
 These are not outrageously large especially when compared against full frameworks like Angular, Ember or Aurelia, but the payload is not small and has to be loaded on startup.

-There are also some serious limitations in Web Assembly that require quite a bit of JavaScript interop in order to access the DOM or other Web APIs.
-Data support for parameters and return values is also limited to numbers and pointers at the moment which require additional conversion in order to pass strings and references between JavaScript and Web Assembly.
-Both of these issues have a negative impact on performance of Web Assembly.
+There are also limitations in Web Assembly that require quite a bit of JavaScript interop in order to access the DOM or other Web APIs as Web Assembly cannot access the DOM or APIs directly.
+Data support for parameters and return values is also limited to numbers and pointers at the moment, which requires additional conversion in order to pass strings and references between JavaScript and Web Assembly.
+Both of these issues have a negative impact on performance.

 As a result, in these early versions of Blazor don't expect performance miracles or even performance that is on par with modern JavaScript frameworks.
 That will change as Web Assembly gets better DOM integration and type/reference support in the future and the Mono team continues to work on optimizing the WASM version of the Mono Runtime.
 There are also many optimizations that can be made in the Razor stack and with pre-rendering that are already being worked on in Blazor but aren't in the preview releases yet.